atlantidezign/copyman/docs/USAGE.md

 - **Propagate Selection** to choose if propagate (checked) or not (unchecked) the selection/deselection click of an item to parent and childen elements.
 Default true.
 - **Click on Names to Select**  to choose if also clicks on files/folders names can Select/Deselect the item.
 Default true.
 - **Filters Relationship OR** to choose the kind of relationship between filter groups, OR (checked) or AND (unchecked).
 Default true (OR).
+- **Save Selection List to Task** to choose if to save also Actual Selection List to Task (if not, only filters will be used for restore selection on loading of Tasks).
+Default true.

 #### Zip
 - **Recompress Already Compressed** to choose if to re-compress already compressed files, otherwise just store them as is.
 Default false.